enzo-project/enzo-dev/doc/manual/source/parameters/index.rst

     Above this density, a Pop III "color" particle forms, and it will populate the surrounding region with a color field.
 Units: mean density.
 Default: 1e6
 ``PopIIIColorMass`` (external)
     A Pop III "color" particle will populate the surrounding region with a mass of PopIIIColorMass.
 Units: solar masses.
 Default: 1e6
+``PopIIIRotating`` (external)
+    Updates ionizing photon rates to the rotational and non-rotational rates given by Murphy et al. (2021).
+Default: 0

+    0 - Model is off, Schaerer (2002) photon rates are used.
+    1 - Rotating model is on
+    2 - Non-rotating model is on

 .. _radiative_star_cluster_formation_parameters: